VincentNgo12/led-audio-visualizer/docs/Progress.md

 -TIM4 cant be in slave mode, gotta make it drive WS independently...
 -It is a very bad day today, total failure...
 It is not practical to use INMP441 with STM32F103...
 *** TODO: Swithcing to MAX9814...

+### Day 24
+-MAX9814 module just got delievered today.
+-I will factor the code a bit and then try it.
+-MAX9814 was not as impressive as I hope, but gotta check with oscilloscope to know for sure, -I spent too much time on this project already, better wrap it up quick.